 Further investigation shows that the effectiveness of China's stimulus packages is derived from the contribution of the public sector (SOEs).
 We start with firms' borrowing behaviors, which is essential in understanding the effectiveness of China's fiscal/monetary policies.
 Since information on the breakdown of outstanding loan balances according to borrowers' ownership is currently unavailable, we choose to explore the issue indirectly by focusing on the manufacturing firms' average leverage ratio published by the National Bureau of Statistics of China (NBSC).
-Although the leverage ratio in the pre-crisis period was similar between SOEs (58.5 per cent) and POEs (59.1 per cent), the dynamic paths during the stimulus period were quite different for these two groups (Fig. 7a, where the dashed lines represents the pre-crisis average levels in each panel).
-On the one hand, the average leverage ratio of state-owned manufacturing firms increased steadily: from 57.5 per cent in 2008:Q1 to 59.9 per cent in 2008:Q3, reached 60.6 per cent in 2009:Q2 and finally peaking at 61.4 per cent in 2009:Q4.
-On the other hand, during the same period between mid-2008 and 2010, the average leverage ratio of privately owned manufacturing firms dropped continuously from the pre-crisis level of 59-57 per cent, which is quite similar to what we observe in the industrial countries.
+Although the leverage ratio in the pre-crisis period was similar between SOEs (58.5%) and POEs (59.1%), the dynamic paths during the stimulus period were quite different for these two groups (Figure 7A, where the dashed lines represents the pre-crisis average levels in each panel).
+On the one hand, the average leverage ratio of stateowned manufacturing firms increased steadily: from 57.5% in 2008:Q1 to 59.9% in 2008:Q3, reached 60.6% in 2009:Q2, and finally peaking at 61.4% in 2009:Q4.
+On the other hand, during the same period between mid-2008 and 2010, the average leverage ratio of privately owned manufacturing firms dropped continuously from the pre-crisis level of 59% to 57%, which is quite similar to what we observe in the industrial countries.
 The sharp difference in the leverage ratio demonstrates that only SOEs were willing to expand their debts during the crisis, which provides one major clue as to why the money injected by the central bank could be effectively translated into new loans in China.